S0852306/Surface-Fitting-Neural-Networks/README.md

 **Neural networks for multivariable function approximation & classification.**
 # Introduction
 * Neural networks are universal function approximators, which means that given enough parameters, a neural net can approximate any multivariable continuous function to any desired level of accuracy.
-* Many built-in functions in MATLAB only provide functionality for curve fitting (1D) or surface fitting (2D).
-In contrast, neural networks can handle more general and higher-dimensional fitting problems.
 * More Info: https://tinyurl.com/wre9r5uk
 (MATLAB File Exchange)